 Also, bots can be used to update information in the company’s database, process the payment, and send notifications to the required parties via e-mail and text.
 All these tasks can be easily automated using static business rules and do not need any human intervention.

-With RPA, it becomes easier to keep track of the inventory levels, notify managers when levels are low and automatically reorder products.
+With RPA, it becomes easier to track the inventory levels, notify managers when levels are low and automatically reorder products.
 Moreover, it also helps to keep track of low-demand SKUs, so that these products can be returned to the vendor at the right time.

 In addition, RPA provides quick status about inventory levels in real-time.
 This real-time reporting combined with historical data is useful to determine optimal inventory levels and make better restocking decisions.

-For any supply chain organization, the most critical task in to maintain an effective communication between manufacturers, suppliers, transportation agencies and customers, yet most of its tasks are usually handled manually.
+For any supply chain organization, the most critical task is to maintain effective communication between manufacturers, suppliers, transportation agencies and customers.
+Yet, most of its tasks are usually handled manually.
 Now with RPA, businesses can easily automate this entire communication process.
-This not only frees human resources but reduce human errors as well.
+This not only frees human resources but reduces human errors as well.

-RPA also helps to automate email replies when an order has been requested, dispatched, struck midway, delayed or received.
-This ensures that all the parties involved in the supply chain get real-time notifications.
+RPA also helps to automate email replies when an order has been requested, dispatched, struck midway, delayed, or received.
+This ensures that all the parties involved in supply chain gets real-time notifications.
 Moreover, bots can also read emails received, recognize the context of the content and perform actions upon it.
 This process helps to reduce the human intervention required for answering queries.

 Supply and demand planning

 Supply and demand planning begins with gathering data from various sources like inventory levels, sales history, current market trends, pricing structure and more.
 The collected data is further optimized and aggregated into a standardized format for analysis.
-Using RPA technologies, data gathering, optimization and formatting can be done quickly.
+By adopting RPA in supply management some processes such as data gathering, optimization and formatting can be done quickly.

 By automating the time-taking and cumbersome tasks, organizations can expedite the planning process, eliminate the possibility of manual errors and make the process more efficient.